 - If your crock pot does not maintain a consistent temperature, results may vary.

 Homemade yogurt sometimes turns out thinner than store-bought yogurt, which often contains additives and thickeners.
-If you'd like to enhance the texture and consistency of your homemade yogurt, try one of the thickener suggestions in our tutorial: Thickening Homemade Yogurt.
+If you'd like to enhance the texture and consistency of your homemade yogurt, try one of the thickener suggestions in our tutorial: How To Thicken Yogurt.

 Making homemade yogurt gives you control over the ingredients that go into it.
 But yogurt isn't the only cultured dairy product you can make at home.
-Browse our collections of expert advice on making milk kefir and homemade cheese for more project ideas.
+Browse our collections of expert advice on making milk kefir and homemade cheese for more project ideas and yogurt benefits.
 We are here to support you along the way!

 Are you looking for a healthy way to make homemade yogurt?
 Download our Yogurt Guide and Recipe Book to start making yogurt today!